anthrxc/anthrxc/README.md

 ## Welcome to my profile!

 # About me
-Professional dumbass, PhD in depression & anxiety oh and I find web development interesting and want to learn it
+Professional dumbass, PhD in depression & anxiety.
+Oh and I find web development interesting and would like to learn it.

 # Known languages
 TypeScript (JavaScript) & Python